Top 10 Shades of Off-White by Benjamin Moore & Sherwin Williams

-I get asked about off-whites ALL the time, the most common question being, ‘I was thinking of using ‘this’ colour, are there any sneaky undertones I should know about?’
-Well, let me tell you, there are almost ALWAYS sneaky undertones you should know about.
+I get asked about off-whites ALL the time, the most common question being, ‘I was thinking of using this off-white paint colour.
+Are there any sneaky undertones I should know about?’
+You bet your booty there is!

-Splashes of blue, touches of purple, hints of green – off-whites are DAMN hard to choose.
-And whatever happened to the ease of builder beige anyways?
-Just joking, NOBODY wants builder beige to come back.
+Splashes of blue, touches of purple, hints of green, or even PINK – off-whites are DARN hard to choose.
+And whatever happened to the ease of builder beige anyway?
+I’m just joking; NOBODY wants builder beige to come back.

 See ALL of this beautiful bathroom here

 And THAT’S why we’re having our lil chat today, as I’ve pulled together some of my fave off-whites and some comments on a few more of today’s most POPULAR off-whites.
 These colors are relatively neutral, but that doesn’t mean they’re fool-proof (as there are no fool-proof neutrals).
 It all depends on your home, exposure, furnishings, interior finishings, and, of COURSE, personal tastes, but they’ll at least get you started!